 Of course there are challenges, not the least of which is making sure you have enough clients and enough work to make freelancing worthwhile for you.
 But beyond business basics, there are challenges many don’t appreciate until they actually wade into the freelance world.

 One sizable hurdle is putting together your own benefits package in the absence of a corporate human resources department.
 But another, possibly more formidable task, is meeting the tax requirements.

 A study by researcher Common Cents Lab found that nearly one in five independent contractors were unaware of the basic federal requirement underlying the freelance system: generally, if you expect to make more than $1,000 in a given year, you must file estimated income taxes every quarter.1

 Quarterly taxes are the bane of the freelance world, as Uncle Sam requires the self-employed to pay their estimated taxes on an ongoing basis (mimicking the tax withholding from salaried workers’ paychecks).
-And, of course, the final summation on April 15 is no joy, either.
+And, of course, the final summation on April 15 (extended to May 17 for tax year 2020) is no joy, either.

 Without a parent company to split the FICA costs, freelancers pay a whopping 15.3 percent self-employment tax on top of their other state and federal responsibilities, based on their estimated income for the year.
 (And if they have a better than expected year?
 They get socked again during the traditional tax season).2

 The saving grace for the self-employed is they can consider a few more options than typical salaried workers when it comes to tax deductions.

 But here, too, are some stringent requirements.
 Independent contractors and freelancers going the deduction route have to be able to prove that those expenses are legitimately related to the profession they've chosen to pursue.